glupeksha/Hermes_Alert/README.md

 Download and setup ballerina-tools 0.90 from https://ballerinalang.org/downloads/

-Download testService.bal and run the follwing command in the command line at the downloaded PATH
+Download testService.bal and run the follwing command in the cmd/terminal at the downloaded PATH

 ``ballerina run testService.bal``

+In a new browser window connect to http://localhost:9090/hello to obtain output